-The two-part certification program requires the successful implementation of a nutrient management plan that meets state standards and proof that all farm resource management concerns have been met.
+The two-part certification standard requires the successful implementation of a nutrient management plan that meets state standards and proof that all soil conservation and water quality resource management concerns have been met.
 A site assessment and evaluation is conducted to verify implementation of a soil conservation and water quality plan.
-As a measure of confidence in the program, the Maryland Department of Agriculture has agreed to waive state nutrient management inspections for three years, as long as no formal complaints are received and timely annual reports are submitted.
+As a measure of confidence in the program, the Maryland Department of Agriculture has agreed to waive routine state nutrient management inspections on certified farms for three years, as long as no formal complaints are received and timely annual reports are submitted.